skooter500/GP-2016-2017/README.md

 ![Sketch](images/p23.png)

-Please use lots of collours and stuff in your sketches today and share pictures on the slack.
+Please use lots of colours and stuff in your sketches today and share pictures on the slack.
 Also I created a channel on the slack for us to share our favourite coding music.

 Logon to webcourses and do the MCQ